webix-hub/docs/data/file_manager/configuration.md

 });
 ~~~

-To remove an existing action you can call api/link/ui.proto_remove.md method for it:
+To remove an existing action, you can call the api/link/ui.proto_remove.md method for it:

 ~~~js
 menu.remove("upload");
 ~~~

-<h3 id="spacer">Spacer</h3>
+<h4 id="spacer">Spacer</h4>

 The spacer is used to separate the "menu" and "back" buttons